flutter/website/src/content/release/breaking-changes/popscope-with-result.md

 ## Context

-Previously, PopScope hadn't haven a way to access the pop result when `onPopInvoked` is called.
-To add support for accessing pop result, the generic type is added to PopScope class so that the `onPopInvoked` can access the type-safe result.
+Previously, `PopScope` didn't have a way to access the pop result when `onPopInvoked` was called.
+The generic type is added to the `PopScope` class so that `onPopInvoked` can access the type-safe result.

 ## Description of change

-Added a generic type in `PopScope` class and updated the `onPopInvoked` function signature to take in an additional result as an position parameter.
+Added a generic type in `PopScope` class and updated the `onPopInvoked` function signature to take an additional result as an position parameter.

 ## Migration guide